GTAmodding/gta3script-specs/SPECIFICATION.md

                    | command_load_and_launch_mission ;
 ```

-Require statements request script files to become part of the multi-file being compiled.
+Require statements request script files to become part of the multi-file being translated.

 **Constraints**